stuffrabbit/SwiftCoAP/README.md

 #### SCServer

 This class represents a CoAP server, which can be initialized with the standard designated initializer `init()`.
 The given convenience initializer `init?(port: UInt16)` initializes a server instance and automatically starts listening on the given port.
-This iniitalization can fail if a UDP-socket error occurs.
+This initialization can fail if a UDP-socket error occurs.

 ##### Properties